I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 You can see some pictures of us here

 1980-83 Spiro Stefanou (PhD student, Agricultural Economics).
-Currently: Department of Agricultural and Rural Economics, Pennsylvania State University (Web page)
+Currently: Professor and Chair, Department of Food and Resource Economics, University of Florida (Web page)

 1981-82 Jay Beder (Postdoctoral colleague).
-Currently: University of Wisconsin, Milwaukee (Web page)
+Currently: Professor, University of Wisconsin, Milwaukee (Web page)

 1983-84 Leann Sucht (Senior thesis student)